Fermion-parity qubit in a proximitized double quantum dot: Conclusions and discussions

 \section{Conclusions and discussions}

 We have proposed a qubit where quantum information is encoded in the fermion parity of two quantum dots constituting a weak link in a superconducting loop.
 The qubit states are defined by the fermion number parity of the two quantum dots.
-By electrostatic tuning to a sweet spot, the quantum dots have the same electric charge, independently of their fermion parity.
-Thereby, the qubit states are protected from dephasing to first order in fluctuations of the electric field that lead to variations of the quantum dot level energy much smaller than the induced superconducting correlations.
-By tuning the tunneling strength between the quantum dots, the encoded quantum information is further protected towards relaxation (weak tunneling) or dephasing (strong tunneling) induced by environmental fluctuations coupling to individual quantum dots, including electric and magnetic fields, and nuclear spins.
-The reduced sensitivity towards local noise may mediate the main decoherence sources in qubits in quantum dot-superconductor heterostructures, such as Andreev \cite{Janvier_Science2015,Hays_PRL2018} and Andreev spin qubits \cite{Hays_Science2021,Pita_arXiv2022} [see Sec.~\ref{sec:intro_qubits}].
-Strong tunneling increases the dephasing due to fluctuations of the tunneling amplitude, which could be reduced by lowering the coupling between gate voltage and tunneling strength.
+By electrostatic tuning to a sweet spot, the quantum dots have the same electric charge, independent of their fermion parity.
+Thereby, the qubit states are protected from dephasing to first order in fluctuations of the electric field that lead to variations of the quantum dot level energy much smaller than the induced superconducting correlations (for infinite gap $\Delta \gg U_\nu, \Gamma_\nu$, {\it c.f.} Fig.~\ref{fig:1}) or the charging energy (for large $U_\nu \gg \Delta, \Gamma_\nu$, {\it c.f.} Fig.~\ref{fig:ZBA_eps_phi_t_Bz}).
+By tuning the tunneling strength between the quantum dots, the encoded quantum information is further protected against relaxation (weak tunneling) or dephasing (strong tunneling) induced by environmental fluctuations coupling to individual quantum dots, including electric and magnetic fields, and nuclear spins.
+For weak tunneling, the qubit also exhibits a quadratic sweet spot protecting against fluctuations in the interdot tunneling strength.
+The reduced sensitivity towards noise acting on indivial quantum dots may mediate the main decoherence sources in qubits in quantum dot-superconductor heterostructures, such as Andreev \cite{Janvier_Science2015,Hays_PRL2018} and Andreev spin qubits \cite{Hays_Science2021,PitaVidalNatPhys2023Aug} [see Sec.~\ref{sec:intro_qubits}].
+Strong tunneling increases the dephasing due to fluctuations of the tunneling amplitude, which could be reduced by lowering the lever-arm between gate voltage and tunneling strength.
+In systems without spin-splitting, the fermion-parity qubit can be operated purely electrically.
+If spin-splitting by effects such as spin-orbit coupling, external magnetic fields, or hyperfine coupling to nuclear spins is relevant, the qubit subspace can be spin-projected by an external applied magnet field which reduce the impact of noise due to fluctuations coupling to spin.